Welcome to BECK School of Practical Nursing

 Note: All items listed above must be completed and turned into school before a student will be considered for admission.

 Questions?
 For an individual review of your application, contact student services.

-All application materials upon receipt will be reviewed by the Department of
+Record Review: All application materials upon receipt will be reviewed by the Nursing department.

 Entrance testing is administered at two locations: